The Double Transpose of the Ruelle Operator: Invariant Measures and Integrable Eigenfunctions

 For any continuous function $\varphi$ we have

 \end{proof}

 The above theorem is one of the most important results of this paper.
-It ensures that the spectral radius of the Ruelle operator $\mathscr{L}_{f}$ (viewed as an operator in $L^1(\nu)$) it always an eigenvalue.
+It ensures that the spectral radius of the Ruelle operator $\mathbb{L}_{f}$ is always an eigenvalue, as long as the finitely additive set function $\mu$ provided by Theorem \ref{teo-medida-gibbs-invariante} is a probability measure.
 We also remark that the above Radon-Nikodym derivative is not in general a continuous function.
-This derivative is continuous when the potential $f$ has good regularity properties, but for some continuous potentials $f$ we know that there is no continuous eigenfunction for $\mathscr{L}_{f}$ associated to the spectral radius $\lambda_{f}$, see for example \cite{JLMS:JLMS12031}.
+This derivative is continuous when the potential $f$ has good regularity properties, but for some continuous potentials $f$ we know that there is no continuous eigenfunction for $\mathscr{L}_{f}$ associated to the spectral radius $\rho(\mathscr{L}_{f})$, see for example reference \cite{JLMS:JLMS12031}.

+These previous results show that the existence of the maximal eigenfunctions for $\mathbb{L}_{f}$ can be established by showing that the set function $\mu(A)=\xi_{f}(1_{A}\nu)$ is countably additive.
+This problem can overcome if one proves that $\mu$ is a regular measure because of Alexandroff's theorem.
+Let us elaborate on this.
+We say that a Borel additive signed measure $\mu$ on a topological space $X=(X,\tau)$ is called regular, if given $A\in \mathscr{B}(\tau)$ and $\varepsilon>0$, there exists a closed set $F\subset A$ and an open set $O\supset A$ such that for all Borel sets $C\subset O\setminus F$ we have $|\mu(C)|<\varepsilon$.
+The Alexandroff theorem ensures that if $\mu$ is a bounded regular complex-valued additive set function defined on the Borel sigma-algebra of a compact topological space, then $\mu$ is countably additive.
+For a proof see \cite[III.5.13]{MR0117523}.

+We remark that the regularity required by the Alexandroff theorem will in general not be satisfied.
+To show this we provide an example where $\mu$ can not be a probability measure.

+Alternatively, we can study the Yosida-Hewitt decomposition \cite{MR0045194} of $\mu = \mu_{a}+\mu_{c}$.
+The term $\mu_{a}$ corresponds to the purely finitely additive part and $\mu_{c}$ is the countably additive part.
+This decomposition is constructed in such way that the pure finitely additive part is characterized by the following property: if $\gamma$ is a non-negative countably additive measure such that $0\leqslant \gamma\leqslant \mu_{a}$, then $\gamma=0$.
+Note that $\mu_{c}\ll \nu$ and so by Radon-Nikodym theorem, there is some $h$ such that $d\mu= d\mu_{a}+h\nu$.
+Of course, if $\mu_{c}=0$ then $h=0$.
+In what follows we present an example where $\mu_{c}=0$.